paulmackinlay/state-machine/docs/05-events.md

 subsequent state).

-When constructing a `GenericStateMachine`, flexibility has been built in so if you need finer control of how events are processed there are these options:
+When constructing a `GenericStateMachine`, flexibility has been built in so if you need finer control over how events are processed there are these options:

 - use
   the [EventProcessingStrategyFactory](../src/main/java/com/webotech/statemachine/strategy/EventProcessingStrategyFactory.java)